tretap/UTHAI-Humanoid/stm32-board-using-ros.md

 serial server.

-13. Click on the Compile button to download the binary file, which can be copied to
+1. Click on the Compile button to download the binary file, which can be copied to

 the board.
 Plug the board to your PC, and you will see a flash drive of the board.

 You can copy the downloaded binary file to the flash storage, as shown here:

+14. When we copy the binary file, the board will automatically start running it.
+Now,

+the procedures have been completed.
+Just start the ROS server on the PC side to

+display topics from the board.

+15. Start roscore :

+$ roscore

+16. Start the ROS server:

+$ rosrun rosserial\_python serial\_node.py /dev/ttyACM0

+17. Now you can echo the topic using the following command:

+$ rostopic echo /chatter

+18. You will get following messages on the Terminal: